Are Your Kids’ Smart Toys Spying on Them?

-To “remember” what the child said for future conversations, the data collected by an interactive toy—including audio recordings, in some cases—must be stored on corporate servers somewhere.
+To “remember” what the child said for future conversations, the data collected by an interactive toy—including, in some cases, audio recordings—must be stored on corporate servers somewhere.
 It might also be shared with other companies that process and store data.
 This information could be used by the toy company or third-party companies to market to the child.

 A connected toy with a camera or microphone is vulnerable to hackers who can use it to eavesdrop on kids and their families.
 In 2015, researchers demonstrated that a conversational doll, My Friend Cayla, had an unsecured Bluetooth connection that could be hacked and change the doll’s responses.
 Someone with a Bluetooth-enabled phone could also connect to the doll and talk to the child.

 It’s “surprising” how many connected toys use an “unsecure internet connection,” and don’t require a password, Cross said.
 That makes it much easier for hackers to “use the toys as an eavesdropping device, or even as a microphone to talk to a child.”